 Security in Bizagi API

-The OData services in Bizagi are protected and rely on a standard authentication mechanism which is OAuth version 2.0.
+The OData services in Bizagi are protected and rely on a standard authentication mechanism: OAuth version 2.0.

-Requests made to these services need to be granted with rights to resources, through previously generated OAuth keys.
+Requests made to these services need to be granted with rights to resources, using previously generated OAuth keys.

-Regarding the OAuth version 2.0 specification, Bizagi supports the following two OAuth flows, which the most commonly used ones:
+With the OAuth version 2.0 specification, Bizagi supports the two OAuth flows, which are the most commonly used ones:

-This allows the client application to authenticate with inputted credentials on runtime (throughout a login page).
+This lets client application authenticate users with inputted credentials at runtime (throughout a login page).

-This means that this flow is designed for human interaction, where requests will use impersonation of the end users.
+This flow is designed for human interaction, where requests use impersonation of end users.

-This allows server to server integration where there is no need to use further specific credentials of the end users.
+This allows server to server integration without further use of specific end user credentials.

 Bizagi API services

-Through the data services you may accomplish the following in Bizagi:
+Through the data services you can do the following in Bizagi:

-•Obtain the list of pending cases with their pending activities (regardless of being a Stakeholder or not).
+•Obtain the list of pending cases with their pending activities (whether or not they are a Stakeholder).

-•Complete a pending activity or event by submitting information applicable to that activity or event of an end user (regardless of being a Stakeholder or not).
+•Complete a pending activity or event by submitting information applicable to that activity or event of an end user (whether or not they are a Stakeholder).

-•Search for a specific case and obtain its detail, by providing its case identifier.
+•Search for a specific case by providing its case identifier and obtain its details.

 To get started and test for yourself the use of the OData services, refer to Getting started.

-For a full list on the resources of each service, refer to Services index.
+For a full list of the resources of each service, refer to Services index.

-Additionally, it is recommended that you review the information presented under the Basic Concepts of this API.
+Additionally, we recommend that you review the information presented about the Basic Concepts of this API.